saltstack-formulas/lxd-formula/README.rst

           password:
             key: core.trust_password
             value: "VerySecure!337"
-            force_password: True    # this will be executed currently every time
+            force_password: True    # Currently this will be executed every time
                                     # you execute this state.

         # Now lets say somewhere else you want to change the ip LXD is listening one